A unique tartan designed for Travellers of all kinds.

 I have worked with the charity Friends families and Travellers in the past, when I illustrated their series of children's educational books 'Tess the Traveller'.
 I'd like to support their excellent work, and £1 from the sale of every scarf will go to F.F.T.

-Now available in my Etsy Shop www.etsy.com/uk/shop/MultitalentedArt
+Now available in my Etsy Shop www.etsy.com/uk/shop/MultitalentedArt (temporarily closed but will be open again very soon)

 Sorry, Chiffon Scarves are now SOLD OUT.